 The spread of this disease is set to increase considerably.
-According to the India Ageing Report, there will be 2 million cases of Alzheimer’s by 2020.
+According to the India Ageing Report, there will be 2 million cases of Alzheimer’s by the end of the year 2020.
 Currently, there’s no cure for Alzheimer’s but there are treatments that slow the worsening of symptoms and improve the quality of life.

 Here are some of the early signs of Alzheimer’s disease:

 This is one of the first signs of Alzheimer’s, one forgets recently learned information.
 Forgetting names, dates, events or asking the same questions repeatedly becomes a norm.